niquefaDiego/problem-solving/README.md

 # What is this?

-Tools for efficient competitive programming in golang and C++ using Visual Studio Code.
+Tools for efficient competitive programming in Go and C++ using Visual Studio Code.

 # Dependencies